- Table of Contents

 2. Why is the Diamond Model Theory important?

-The Diamond Model is crucial because it provides a structured way to analyze the competitive advantages of nations.
+The Diamond Model is crucial because it provides a structured way to analyse the competitive advantages of nations.
 It helps policymakers, businesses, and academics understand the factors that contribute to industry success and guides them in making strategic decisions to enhance competitiveness.

 3. What are the four main components of the Diamond Model?

 The four main components are: Factor Conditions: The nation’s capacity in terms of resources, skills, and infrastructure.
 Demand Conditions: The nature and scale of the domestic market’s demand.
 Related and Supporting Industries: The presence of capable, competitive supplier industries and related industries.
-Firm Strategy, Structure, and Rivalry: How companies are organized, managed, and compete.
+Firm Strategy, Structure, and Rivalry: How companies are organised, managed, and compete.

 4. How do government and chance play into the Diamond Model?